Block Specific Web Sites in Safari for iOS with a “Never Allow” List

 The optional iOS Restrictions settings provides a way to limit access to adult themed websites from Safari on an iPhone, iPad, or iPod touch, but for some purposes those default restrictions may not go far enough.
 For those looking to gain additional control over web access, users will find that individual websites can be added to a “Never Allow” list, thereby blocking access to those sites completely.
 For example, Facebook.com is typically allowed in the broader iOS Restrictions filters, but by using this additional block list, you could prevent web access to sites like Facebook.com, or any other URL, from the iPhone, iPod itouch, or iPad.

-- Open “Settings” and then go to the “General” section
+- Go to the “General” section of Settings

 - Choose “Restrictions”, then enter the device passcode when asked